Dick Cheney, one of the most powerful vice presidents in American history, dies at 84

 There were other controversies that dogged Cheney as the Bush administration's popularity plummeted in its second term.
 In 2007, his chief of staff and top adviser, Lewis "Scooter" Libby, was convicted of perjury in an investigation into the leaking of the name of covert CIA operative Valerie Plame.
 Cheney was not implicated in the case legally, but he was tainted by the scandal nonetheless.

-Then, in what was one of the more bizarre incidents involving someone as high ranking in the government as Cheney, he accidentally shot and wounded a friend, attorney Harry Whittington, in the face and chest with birdshot pellets during a 2006 weekend quail-hunting trip at a Texas ranch.
+Then, in what was one of the more bizarre incidents involving someone as high-ranking an official as Cheney, he accidentally shot and wounded a friend, attorney Harry Whittington, in the face and chest with birdshot pellets during a 2006 weekend quail-hunting trip at a Texas ranch.

 Even in a strange story like this, some of the classic Cheney traits, such as secrecy, were on display.
 The story didn't come out for two days, and when it finally did, Cheney himself took days longer to speak about it, finally doing an interview with Fox News.

+It was his last big public moment in the political arena.
+Two years later, he would endorse Democrat Kamala Harris over Trump for president.

+In the end, the power of the Cheney name was greatly diminished in GOP politics.
+His legacy became one of contradictions: Trump supporters despised him, while some Democrats embraced him — if reluctantly — and still many others would always condemn him as a war criminal for his role in Iraq.

-Now Cheney has died, leaving a legacy in government service, foreign policy and the balance of power between the branches of government, and leaving a personal stamp on a presidency greater than any vice president before him.
+Now Cheney has died, with a legacy in government service, foreign policy and the balance of power between the branches of government.
+No matter his contradictory legacy, he leaves behind a personal stamp on a presidency greater than any vice president before him.

 Copyright 2025 NPR